Welcome to the May update for the different portfolios which I track here at The Rich Moose blog.

 These Vanguard ETFs hold multiple assets inside a single ETF.
 It's nearly a perfect solution for investors who want to buy just one ETF and hold it forever without worrying about re-balancing, tax trigger issues, and excessive costs.
 Read my post reviewing these products to get an idea of how they are designed.

-Here are the January monthly & past 12-month returns of these portfolio products (benchmark data).
+Here are the monthly and past 12-month returns of these portfolio products (NAV data) for May 2019.

 Vanguard Growth ETF (VGRO.TO)